Scylox56/Scylox-Blog/README.md

 ## Features

 - Responsive design for desktop, tablet, and mobile
-- Clean and modern UI with Tailwind CSS
+- Clean and modern UI
 - Interactive navigation and UI elements using JavaScript
-- Reusable component structure
-- SEO-friendly markup

 ## Built With